AdsApp.PlatformSelector

 < <= > >= = !=

-• For Double columns (e.g. Ctr):
+• For Double columns (e.g. metrics.ctr):

 < >

-• For String columns (e.g. Name):
+• For String columns (e.g. campaign.name):

 • For Enumeration columns (ones that can only take one value from a predefined list, such as Status):

-• For StringSet columns (e.g. LabelNames):
+• For StringSet columns (e.g. campaign.labels):

-Conditions using IN, NOT_IN, CONTAINS_ALL, CONTAINS_ANY and CONTAINS_NONE operators look as follows:
+Conditions using IN, NOT IN, CONTAINS ALL, CONTAINS ANY and CONTAINS NONE operators look as follows:

 Columns